-We acknowledge the elders of the First People of the Awabakal Nation, as custodians of the land on which Munibung Hill is located.
+We acknowledge the elders of the First People of the Awabakal Nation, as custodians of the land and creeks located at Munibung Hill.

 Affiliates, Associates, Collaborators and Partners